facebookresearch/StarSpace/README.md

       -verbose         verbosity level [0]
       -debug           whether it's in debug mode [0]

 Note: We use the same implementation of word n-grams for words as in <a href="https://github.com/facebookresearch/fastText">fastText</a>.
+When "-ngrams" is set to be bigger than 1, a hashing map of size specified by the "-bucket" argument is used for n-grams; when "-ngrams" is set to 1, no hashing map is used.